SaveTubaTeam/saveTuba/README.md

 npm install
 ```

-Note that `npm install` installs all of the packages listed in our package.json file.
+Note that `npm install` locally installs all of the packages listed in our package.json file.
 Now we need to install a few CLI packages, the first being eas-cli. eas-cli allows us to use [Expo Application Services (EAS)](https://docs.expo.dev/eas/) for building and deploying our app.

 ```
 npm install --global eas-cli